ZupIT/beagle-docs/content/en/api/actions/navigate/navigationcontext.md

 ## How to use it?

 The Navigation Context is better used when you want to send information from one screen into another.
-Below, we have a screen with a button, that when clicked, loads a new ``view`` (which represents another screen).
+Next, we have a screen with a button, that when clicked, loads a new ``view`` (which represents another screen).
 The information contained in the "navigationContext" `value` attribute will be saved in the scope of this new screen.
 This information can be accessed through the expression *"@{navigationContext.text}"* in the new screen only.

 See the example below: